DondlingerGeneralContracting/dgc_cw/README.md

-# LLAMA Chat Interface
+# LLAMA Chat Interface with TOR

-Interactive web interface for chatting with LLAMA AI models using the LLAMA API client.
+Interactive web interface for chatting with LLAMA AI models using the LLAMA API, routed through TOR for anonymity.

-## GitHub Pages

-This website is deployed using GitHub Pages.
-The site is automatically deployed when changes are pushed to the `main` branch.

-### Local Development
+## Local Setup with TOR

+1. Install Python dependencies: `pip install -r requirements.txt`
+2. Download and extract TOR expert bundle (included in `tor/` folder)
+3. Start TOR: `cd tor; .\tor.exe` (runs in background)
-To view the website locally, simply open `index.html` in your web browser.
-Note: You need to replace 'YOUR_LLAMA_API_KEY_HERE' in the JavaScript with your actual LLAMA API key for the chat to work.
+4. Replace 'YOUR_API_KEY' in `app.py` with your actual LLAMA API key
+5. Run the app: `python app.py`
+6. Open http://localhost:5000 in your browser

+The API calls to LLAMA are proxied through TOR for enhanced privacy.

+## GitHub Pages (Static Version)

+A static version is available on GitHub Pages at https://dondlingergeneralcontracting.github.io/dgc_cw/, but without TOR routing.

 ### Website Structure